 This is a great crochet beanie for beginners.
 I used only a few basic stitches and it’s worked flat so you don’t have to worry about shaping.
-Also, the ribbing and the super bulky yarn of this pattern means that it fits all sizes.
-I know some people don’t really believe that “one size fits all”, and with clothing, I would agree.
-But this beanie has so much stretch when you need it to be larger, AND it shrinks back down when you need it to be smaller, so it really does fit anyone.
-And when you’re working a crochet beanie for beginners, you don’t really want to mess around with sizing just yet.
+Best of all, this is a true one size fits all pattern!
+This beanie has so much stretch when you need it to be larger, AND it shrinks back down when you need it to be smaller, so it really does fit anyone.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.